manasesjesus/fdbs-and-sql-parser/README.md

 #### FedShutdown

 It implements the Runnable interface.
-A thread is created by FDBSFacade and added to the ShutdownHook.
+A thread is created by FDBSFacade and added to the Shutdown Hook.
 This thread will be executed when the Java Virtual Machine (JVM) is shutting down.
-This component calls the method to drop all the temporal tables.
+This component calls the FedCatalog method to drop all the temporal tables.

-#### FedShutdown
+#### FedPseudoDriver

 This component creates and returns a FedConnection object that establishes the connections to the three databases with the user credentials specified in the configuration file fjdbc.properties.
 It also provides a method to specify different credentials if needed.